parkerjgit/algorithms/markdown/hash_tables/hash_tables.md

 # Hash tables

+## Notes

 * A hash function maps elements of a (usually super-big) universe U, like URLs, to “buckets,” such as 32-bit values.
 A “good” hash function satisfies two properties: (1) Its fast and easy to evaluate, (2) It spreads data out evenly (ie. it behaves like a random function).
 * Use hash table for constant-time look-up, insertion, deletion.
 * Designing good hash function is not easy, but given a good one like **MD5^2**, we can efficiently map to n memory locations with `h(x) mod n`, where n is number of slots provisioned, in constant time, or O(1 + n/m), where n is number of objects and m is number of slots, provided m >~ n.
 * If n is dynamic, we can **rehash dynamically** for a reasonable amortized cost and maintain O(1) *average* time-complexity (e.g., python dictionary)
 * For *very* dynamic applications (e.g., web caching), consider **consistent hashing** so items don't reshuffled as they do with a rehashing. (see notes on consistant hashing)

+**Orderd Map**

+* Hash tables work great if you are looking up specific key, BUT you run into a problem if you need the closest key to a value, or you need the minimum key, or the minimum key that satisfies a condition, eg minimum key with non-zero value (group into consec sequences)
-* Hash tables work great if you are looking up specific key, BUT if you need to look up closest key, you will be tempted to search keys using bin search for logn lookup, but you will have a problem if keys are not in sorted order.
+* If you need to look up closest key, you will be tempted to search keys using bin search for logn lookup, but you will have a problem if keys are not in sorted order.
 In this case consider using an array implementation of hash if key range is small.
 Consider a balanced tree (or just maintain a sorted link list) if not! e.g. https://leetcode.com/problems/my-calendar-i
+* If you need to repeatedly find the minimum key with non-zero value, consider maintaining a sorted list of keys and index the minimum.

 ## Javascript Objects, Maps, and Sets